Liv Signe Navarsete

-Liv Signe Navarsete (born 23 October 1958 in Sogndal) is a Norwegian politician from the Centre Party.
+Liv Signe Navarsete (born 23 October 1958 in Sogndal Municipality) is a Norwegian politician from the Centre Party.
 She has served as county governor of Vestland county since 2022.
 She previously served as Minister of Local Government from 2009 to 2013, Minister of Transport from 2005 to 2009 and party leader from 2008 to 2014.
 On 11 February 2014, she announced that she would retire as the leader of the party in April.
 She was succeeded by Trygve Slagsvold Vedum.

 She was also political advisor to the Minister of Health and Social Affairs (social affairs) from 1999 to 2000.
 Navarsete was appointed as leader of the Centre Party in September 2008, having until then been the deputy leader.

 Career

 Parliament

 She was elected to the Storting in the 2005 election, and was re-elected three times since.
 She was among many notable politicians in the Storting to not seek re-election in the 2021 election.
 She cited her reasons to be that it was time for a generational change in the Storting, and that she wanted to focus her time on friends and family.